The Effect of Alzheimer’s on the Mental Health of the Family Carer

 Financial planning, budgeting strategies, and exploring funding options can alleviate the economic burden associated with caregiving tasks.

-Moreover, seeking professional assistance such as counselling or support groups can provide emotional relief and practical advice.
+Moreover, seeking professional assistance such as counselling or can provide emotional relief and practical advice.

 These interventions are designed to enhance resilience by providing caregivers with tools to manage stress effectively.